mcgear/a-new-project/README.md

 ## Contributing

-We welcome contributions to this project.
+Contributions to this project are welcome.
 To contribute, please follow these steps:

 1. Fork the repository to your own GitHub account.
 2. Create a new branch for your changes.